The-DevSec-Blueprint/devsecblueprint.github.io/docs/blueprint/what-is-devsecops.md

 sidebar_position: 1
 ---

-## Add in your own sauce to this document...

 ## Introduction

 According to [RedHat](https://www.redhat.com/en/topics/devops/what-is-devsecops), DevSecOps stands for development, security, and operations.
 It's an approach to culture, automation, and platform design that integrates security as a shared responsibility throughout the entire IT lifecycle.